-\$375,000,000 Tortoise Energy Infrastructure Corporation Common Stock Preferred Stock Debt Securities
+\$350,000,000 Tortoise MLP Fund, Inc. Common Stock Preferred Stock Debt Securities

-Tortoise Energy Infrastructure Corporation (the "Company," "we" or "our") is a nondiversified, closed-end management investment company.
-Our investment objective is to seek a high level of total return with an emphasis on current distributions paid to stockholders.
-We seek to provide our stockholders with an efficient vehicle to invest in a portfolio of publicly traded master limited partnerships ("MLPs") in the energy infrastructure sector.
-Under normal circumstances, we invest at least 90% of our total assets (including assets obtained through leverage) in securities of energy infrastructure companies and invest at least 70% of our total assets in equity securities of MLPs.
+Tortoise MLP Fund, Inc. (the "Company," "we," "us" or "our") is a non-diversified closed-end management investment company.
+Our investment objective is to provide our stockholders a high level of total return with an emphasis on current distributions paid to stockholders.
+We seek to provide our stockholders with an efficient vehicle to invest in a portfolio consisting primarily of energy infrastructure master limited partnerships ("MLPs") and their affiliates, with an emphasis on natural gas infrastructure MLPs.
+Similar to the tax characterization of distributions made by MLPs to their unitholders, a portion of our distributions are expected to be treated as a return of capital to stockholders.
 We cannot assure you that we will achieve our investment objective.
 Unlike most investment companies, we have not elected to be treated as a regulated investment company under the Internal Revenue Code.